 After the panic of 1837, many investors suffered massive losses because of the companies’ shaky financials and business dealings.38 Therefore, disclosure of public information became mandatory for companies listed on the New York stock exchange.
 Transparency became a prerequisite for stock listing on the exchange.

 Canada developed its first stock exchange, the Toronto Stock Exchange, in 1861.39 This exchange is one of the oldest and largest stock exchanges in North America.
-The TSX informally started as an association of brokers by twelve businessmen in 1852.
+The TSX informally started as an association of brokers by twelve business people in 1852.

 In October 1861, the Toronto Stock Exchange was officially founded after a formal resolution was passed at Toronto’s Masonic Hall.
 It consisted of half-hour sessions and allowed a handful of trades in only eighteen stocks in the early days.
 In 1871 there were 14 companies listed on the exchange which paid C$250 each for the privileged “seat.”